 Before you get to the cafe you’ll walk past vibrant flowers, cute little cacti and lots of gardening equipment – much of which i’d never heard of before.
 It’s a surprisingly big area and you could spend hours perusing the aisles.
 However we’re here to talk about their vegan menu, so let me take you through it.

-You’ll find that Perrywood have their very own Vegan Lunch Specials Menu, so you’ll be spoilt for choice – watch seven to be precise and that doesn’t include any additional specials they put on the board!
+You’ll find that Perrywood have their very own Vegan Lunch Specials Menu, so you’ll be spoilt for choice – source link seven to be precise and that doesn’t include any additional specials they put on the board!

 What’s more, Perrywood have steered away from the usual vegan options such as mushroom risotto, or pasta with tomato sauce and instead provided a range of options that leaves you pondering what you want.
 There’s choice.
 Lots of choice.